 Stage 2) Self-interest

-To identify Stage 2, look for individuals who are mainly focused on their own self-interest but who are also aware of others’ needs and wants.
+To identify Stage 2, look for individuals who are mainly focused on their own self-interest but also aware of others' needs and wants.
 They may display a more flexible approach to rules and be willing to negotiate to achieve their goals.
 They may also be more aware of the social exchange of favors and obligations.

 The conventional level of morality is typical of adolescents and adults who internalize moral standards.
 An individual’s sense of morality is increasingly based on interpersonal relationships.
 At this level, children continue to conform to the rules of authority figures.
 But although they understand that there are conventions dictating how they should behave, following the rules is not necessarily related to the prospective punishment.
 Above all, they wish to ensure good relationships with others.